 Join the Fight Against Out-of-control Spending Bills

-Last week Congress passed yet another spending bill that was written in secret, introduced at the last minute, and offered without any opportunities for other members of the Senate to amend the bill.
+At the end of March, Congress passed yet another spending bill that was written in secret, introduced at the last minute, and offered without any opportunities for other members of the Senate to amend the bill.

 Not surprisingly, this omnibus spending bill contained 2,232-page, spent $1.3 trillion dollars, and we were given less than 48 hours to read, debate, and vote on it.
 This isn’t just a betrayal of conservatism, it is government at its worst.